-Heather Heyer memorial: She 'wanted to put down hate,' father says
+Heather Heyer memorial: Killing 'just magnified her,' mother says

 Many wore purple -- a color she loved.

 "Purple is a symbol of openness -- It basically lets other people know, 'I'm willing to work with you.'
-That's something that Heather was," friend Alfred Wilson told CNN's "New Day" before the gathering.
+That's something that Heather was," her supervisor Alfred Wilson told CNN's "New Day" before the gathering.

 "She was a person that was willing to work with anyone," Wilson, wearing a suit and a purple bow tie, said.
 "She was a very kind, generous person, and someone that actually was very opinionated and spoke up for what she believed was right."